|

 -

-- Flower Spiders are sometimes called Crab Spider.
+- Flower Spiders are also called Crab Spider.
 They are small to

-medium size with colour of green, yellow, white, brown and grey.
-They are not
+medium size with colours of green, yellow, white, brown and grey.
+Most of them are not

 -